grafana/tutorials/content/tutorials/build-a-data-source-plugin.md

 {{< tutorials/step title="Introduction" >}}

+> **IMPORTANT**: This tutorial is currently in **beta** and requires Grafana 7.0, which is scheduled for release in May.
+Some of the features mentioned may not work for earlier versions.

 Grafana supports a wide range of data sources, including Prometheus, MySQL, and even Datadog.
 There's a good chance you can already visualize metrics from the systems you have set up.
 In some cases, though, you already have an in-house metrics solution that you’d like to add to your Grafana dashboards.
 This tutorial teaches you to build a support for your data source.

 In this tutorial, you'll: